lucspt/create-python-starter/README.md

   --template [python|fastapi]
 ```

+## Choosing a project template.

+When creating a project, you will be prompted for the template you want to create.

+The two options are `fastapi` and `python`.

+To create a new `FastAPI` service, choose `fastapi`.
+To create a new Python library, choose `python`.

 ## Folder location inference

-**Note**: the location of the project will be inferred by the `name` argument.
+**Note**: the location of the project will be inferred through the `name` argument.
 So if you choose a project name of
 `my-project`, the project will be created in a new directory named `my-project` in the same folder you ran the command in.
 If, for example, you specified a name of `.`, the tool will infer that the name of the project is the name of the current directory.
 You can not make a new project in a non-empty directory.